AdamPaternostro/Azure-SQL-DW-Synapse-Test-Case-Runner/README.md

 - Run the stored procedure ReplicateTables on the server (this will replicate ALL tables set with Replicate distribution, you can add exceptions if you like)
 - Run the stored procedure ReplicateTablesStatus (wait until they are all in a "Ready" state)
 - Run the test!
 (Consider your first run a test so don't go too big)
 - Review the results in the tables in the Telemetry schema.
-Run the stored procedure: AutomatedTestStatistics and use this as a bases for creating additional results.
+Run the stored procedure: [telemetry].[AutomatedTestStatistics_ALL] and use this as a bases for creating additional results.

 ## Enhancements to the .NET Core code
-- Set the DWU variable automatically
+- Add test case to verify if query ran correctly
 - Scale the database automatically
 - Add a PowerBI report
 - Call the replication tables programatically and wait until their status is Ready.